 Check the Tent Before You Go

-Below, we have written a handy checklist of things you should remember when examining your tent for waterproofing weak spots.
+Below, we have written a handy checklist of things you should remember when examining your tent for waterproofing weak spots, which could save your belongings from a soaking if you end up camping in the rain!.

 Are the ties tight?